metorikhq/metorik-helper/readme.txt

 == Changelog ==
 = 2.0.10 =
 * Return 404 for subscriptions API endpoints when the WC Subscriptions plugin isn't active.
-* Fix a text domain notice
+* Fix a text domain notice.

 = 2.0.9 =
 * Bug fix for cart recovery when the cart contains an invalid product.